Light propagation and quasinormal modes of a topologically charged Schwarzschild-Klinkhamer wormhole: Lensing phenomena

 The evaluation of the integral leading to the deflection angle is carried out under assumptions that are compatible with the geometric approach adopted here.
 In particular, the impact parameter is taken in the asymptotic regime $\beta \gg 2M$, in accordance with the original application of the Gauss–Bonnet theorem to gravitational lensing \cite{Gibbons:2008rj}.
 The treatment of the parameter $a$ follows the same perturbative strategy used throughout this analysis, while the mass dependence is retained up to second order.
 This truncation scheme is standard in weak-field lensing calculations and has been employed extensively in related investigations \cite{araujo2024effects,AraujoFilho:2025huk,AraujoFilho:2025hnf,araujo2025geodesics}.

 Starting from the expression introduced above, the resulting formula for the light--deflection angle can then be written as \cite{Jusufi:2017lsl}

-A simple but important point should be emphasized: in the simultaneous limits $\Bar{\alpha}\to 1$ and $a\to 0$, the standard Schwarzschild configuration is recovered.
+{where $\tilde{\beta}$ denotes the modified impact parameter induced by the redefinition of the original metric in Eq.~(\ref{1}) into the monopole-like form given in Eq.~(\ref{reducedddd}).
+It is related to the original impact parameter $b$ by $\Tilde{\beta} = \beta/\bar{\alpha}$.} A simple but important point should be emphasized: in the simultaneous limits $\Bar{\alpha}\to 1$ and $a\to 0$, the standard Schwarzschild configuration is recovered. {This result is the same obtained in Eq. (\ref{13})}.
 In addition, Fig.~\ref{cuuggsss} shows the behavior of the deflection angle $\hat{\alpha}(\beta,\Bar{\alpha})$ as a function of the impact parameter $\beta$ for different values of $\Bar{\alpha}$.
 All curves are obtained by fixing the mass parameter to $M=1$.
 The results larger values of the topological charge $\Bar{\alpha}$ produce an overall reduction of $\hat{\alpha}(\beta,\Bar{\alpha})$.